 Like most AQM schemes, on each packet arrival LQD computes a drop probability p(t) which is used to decide whether the arriving packet is to be dropped or forwarded.
 Let T be the sampling interval and l(t) be the estimated packet loss rate (i.e., the ratio of the number of dropped packets to the number of arriving packets).
-The drop probability at time kT is computed as where a and b are coefficients of the LQD controller and $p{ref} \ge 0$, and $q{ref} > 0$, are the target loss rate and target queue length respectively.
-The drop probability is increased when the queue length is larger than the queue target and is decreased otherwise.
+The drop probability at time kT is computed as where a and b are coefficients of the LQD controller and $p{ref}$ $\geq$ 0, and $q{ref}$ > 0, are the target loss rate and target queue length respectively.
+We observe that the drop probability is increased when the queue length is larger than the queue target and is decreased otherwise.
 However, when the loss rate grows larger than its threshold, the drop probability is adjusted downward and the queue is allowed to grow temporarily.
 The coefficients a and b allow a router to balance between queuing delay and packet loss rate.
 The coefficient a specifies how large the queue can grow and the coefficient b allows the router to adjust the loss rate and absorb transient congestion.
-In general, a should be significantly smaller than bsince the range of values for queue length (tens to hundreds) is significantly larger than the range of values for packet loss rate (hundredths to tenths).
-We observed from experimental data that the difference between the actual queue length and the queue reference is order of tens in dynamic environments, and the packet loss rate is order of hundredths.
-Based on these results of empirical analysis, in all experiments we set a = 0.0001 and b = 0.1 to balance the relative contributions to the drop probability of the queue length mismatch and the loss-rate miss match.
+In general, a should be significantly smaller than b since the range of values for queue length (tens to hundreds) is significantly larger than the range of values for packet loss rate (hundredths to tenths).
+We observed from experimental data that the difference between the actual queue length and the queue reference is on the order of tens in dynamic environments and the packet loss rate is on the order of hundredths.
+Based on these results of empirical analysis, we set a = 0.0001 and b = 0.1 for LQD to balance the relative contributions to the drop probability of the queue length mismatch and the loss-rate miss match in all experiments.